Event Blueprints

 For one-time event creation, you can use the create

-function with a context and blueprint:
+function with a context and blueprint.
+Both calling patterns are supported:

 import { create } from "applesauce-factory";